jmackie/boltbackup/README.md

 - All files in the `code` directory ending with `.go`
 - All files in the `more_stuff` directory, except files in the `boring` subdirectory.

 It is important to note that the dirname of the Backupfile is prepended to every pattern in that file.
 So important that I'm going to write it again with emphasis.

 > The dirname of Backupfile is prepended to every pattern in that file

 This might smell a bit, but it fits neatly with how I intend to use the tool.
 If I can find a compelling reason to change this behaviour I will.

 ## TODO

-Quite a lot.
+A lot.

 [boltdb_gh]: https://github.com/boltdb/bolt